 Economics is a one semester survey course typically taken during the sophomore year and is required for graduation.
 We will cover microeconomics, macroeconomics, and personal finance.
 Topics discussed will include consumers, suppliers, governments and the impact their decisions make on the economy.
 We will also discuss personal debt and budgets and the impact of consumerism.
-A short overview of investments will also be covered.
 Instruction will include table discussions, powerpoints, and videos.
 A final project will require real life budgets based on a career of your own choosing and a location that you would chose to live.